-THE NATIVE AMERICAN EDUCATIONAL AND CULTURAL CENTER® provides a number of unique educational opportunities geared to enhance the visitors' experience at Crazy Horse.
-One-of-a-kind exhibits are displayed, Native American Artists in Residence are showcased, and special activities and games are featured.
-The distinctive stone building was completed in 1996 with rock blasted from the Crazy Horse Mountain Carving.
+THE NATIVE AMERICAN EDUCATIONAL AND CULTURAL CENTER® provides a number of unique educational opportunities geared to enhance the visitors' experience at Crazy Horse Memorial.
+One-of-a-kind pieces from the Collections of THE INDIAN MUSEUM OF NORTH AMERICA® are exhibited, while the Native American Artists in Residence are showcased, and other special activities and programs are featured.
+The distinctive stone building was completed in 1996 and built with rock blasted from the Crazy Horse Mountain Carving.

 One wall of the lower level of the Cultural Center is a natural granite and quartz ridge housing the Exhibit of the American Bison.
-The story begins with the history of the bison in North America from its prehistoric beginnings to its near extinction, the exploits of western figures who helped save the remaining bison at the end of the 1800s, to the cultural significance of the buffalo to tribes across the country.
+The story begins with the history of the bison in North America from its prehistoric origins, to its near extinction.
+The exhibit presents the exploits of western figures who helped save the remaining bison at the end of the 1800s, to the cultural significance of the buffalo to tribes across the country.